osm2pgsql-dev/osm2pgsql-website/_manual-v2/09-expire.md

 * For line geometries (linestring or multilinestring) all tiles intersected by the line are marked as expired.
-* For (multi)polygons there are several expire modes: In `full-area` mode all tiles in the bounding box of the polygon are marked as expired.
+* For (multi)polygons there are several expire modes: In `full-area` mode all tiles in the polygon are marked as expired.
 In `boundary-only` mode only the lines along the boundary of the polygon are expired.
 In `hybrid` mode either can happen depending on the area of the polygon.
 Polygons with an area larger than `full_area_limit` are expired